Friday, 24 October 2014

 Steve Guttenberg's "As We See It" article titled Communication Breakdown touches on the supposed ills of dynamic range compression (see Loudness War).
 He starts off with a provocative statement: "Classical and jazz notwithstanding, an awful lot of new music is highly compressed, processed, and harsh, and it's about time we got used to it."
 He then talks about some "superstar producer" not liking his suggestion to have 2 mixes (crushed & non-crushed).
 Then he reminisces about childhood tinkerings with AM radio and how he likes the background noise slightly mistuned (hey I liked it slightly higher pitched when mistuned but can't say I liked the noise, just more as "tone control").
 Then there's a little history lesson on distortion in rock & roll.
 Then a little something about analogue distortion vs. digital distortion.
 Then he basically says he has learned to enjoy the music "through the grit".
 So...
 I guess it's okay then to accept compressed and distorted music (including many jazz and soundtracks these days).

-Well Steve - hell no. You've learned to tolerate the grit and enjoy the music - I'm happy for you.
+Well Steve - hell no. You've learned to tolerate the grit and enjoyed the music - I'm happy for you.
 You seriously don't think that most of us have clutched "to our chests our 180gm LP's of Dark Side Of The Moon and Aja and rejected all the new music" do you?
 I mean seriously, the Loudness War has been raging since the mid-1990's and I doubt many of us music lovers have not been able to explore "new" albums and bands for the last 20 years - a full generation!
 Talk about resurrecting and perpetuating a ridiculous straw man stereotype of the "old audiophile" (hilarious that the magazine front cover contains the artwork for Gaucho).
 Do you seriously think that many of us haven't moved on from Dark Side or AjaThe issue is not that we're not "used to it", the problem is many of us are sick of it because we know it can sound better.

 Over the years, we have had tantalizing tastes of what good masterings could sound like with new music.
 Remember the "Unmastered" mix of Red Hot Chili Peppers' Californication (DR10 vs. DR4)?
 How about the Guitar Heroes III rip of Death Magnetic (DR12 vs. DR3)?
 Recently I was discussing with some folks about the Canadian Promo of Beck's Mutations (DR11 vs. DR7).
 How about the much improved Steve Hoffman vinyl remaster of Stadium Arcadium?
 Whatever people may think about using a simple algorithm like the DR Meter, there is no doubt when listening with a high-end system, nuances can be heard and listening fatigue is reduced tremendously with these alternate masterings.
 Audiophile reviewers often talk about "veils being lifted", well here is a clearly tangible one which the press could speak out about but instead we have articles like this nihilistic justification of the degradation of sound quality in Stereophile of all places!